Introduction: The Art of War Among the Germanic Tribes

 Among the Germanic tribes, the sword was the most prestigious weapon and the prime vehicle for military art.
 Pattern‑welded blades—forged by twisting and hammering together strips of iron and steel—produced striking visual patterns that were both functional (increasing strength) and artistic.
 Sword hilts were often decorated with gold or silver foil, inlaid with garnets, and carved with animal heads or runic inscriptions.

 A chieftain’s sword might feature a scabbard embossed with scenes of combat or mythological beasts.
 The pommel and guard were frequently shaped like stylized animals or geometric forms.
 Sword decoration was not only about beauty; it also indicated the owner’s lineage, wealth, and favor with the gods.
-A sword with a damaged or plain hilt might be seen as shameful, while an elaborately decorated blade commanded respect.
+The sword from the Valsgärde burial 7, for example, has a hilt adorned with silver and niello, showing a gripping beast motif that interweaves multiple animal forms.
+Swords with broken or plain hilts might be seen as shameful, while elaborately decorated blades commanded respect and were even given names, such as "Gram" or "Mimming," elevating them to the status of legendary companions.

 Spears and Lances: Symbols of Authority